AtmosphericX/AtmosphericX/project/docs/pages/installation/post-installation.md

 ---

 <img src="/logo.png" alt="AtmosphericX Logo" width="200" style="display: block; margin: 0 auto;" />
-<small class="page-author">Written By: <b>KiyoWx</b></small><br/>
+<small class="page-author">Written By: <b>KiyoWx</b> & <b>StarflightWx</b></small><br/>
-<small class="last-updated">Last Updated: <b>Feb 27th, 2026</b></small><br><br><br>
+<small class="last-updated">Last Updated: <b>Mar 9th, 2026</b></small><br><br><br>

 # Post Installation
 ---
 Congratulations on installing AtmosphericX!
-This guide walks you through post installation steps to get your instance running smoothly, including dashboard access, admin setup, and optional cdn hosting a with Cloudflare Tunnel.
+This guide walks you through the essential post-installation steps to get your instance running smoothly, including dashboard access, administrator setup, and optional CDN exposure using a Cloudflare Tunnel **if you have a domain configured**.

 ::: warning
 Please make sure your server is running with `start.sh` (if you have already built the project) before continuing
 :::

 ## Web Interface & Dashboard
-AtmosphericX provides a web based dashboard for easy management.
-To access the web interface and dashboard, open your preferred web browser of choice and navigate to [`http://localhost`](http://localhost) (default port is 80).
-If you are running AtmosphericX on a different port, make sure to adjust the URL accordingly.
+AtmosphericX provides a web-based dashboard for easy management.
+To access the web interface and dashboard, open your preferred web browser and navigate to [`http://localhost`](http://localhost) (default port is 80).
+If you are running AtmosphericX on a different computer or port, make sure to adjust the URL accordingly.

 ::: info
 Default URL: http://localhost:80

 During your first launch, you may be prompted to complete an initial setup wizard.
-Follow the on screen instructions to configure basic settings such as admin account creation.
+Follow the on-screen instructions to configure basic settings such as admin account creation.
 :::

 ::: warning Dashboard Status